codeaches/codeaches.github.io/_posts/2019-01-27-ossrh-maven-deploy-artifact.md

 github-codebase-post-link: true
 gh-badge: [star, watch, follow]
 preview-length: 50
-preview-message: Create an account in OSSRH and deploy a jar file using maven to snapshot and release folders in Central Repository
+preview-message: Create an account in OSSRH and deployed the artifacts to both snapshot and release folders in Central Repository
 lastupdated: 2019-01-28
 paypal-donate-button: true
 ads-by-google: false